Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ![](../assets/render_area_destretched.png)

 Here, the `RenderArea` has a non-square aspect ratio, yet the shape is still displayed as a proper circle.
-Using signal `resize` like this, we can protect ourself against side-effects from normalized nature of GL coordinates.
+Using signal `resize` like this, we can protect ourselves against side effects from the normalized nature of GL coordinates.

 ---

 ## Anti Aliasing

-When shapes are drawn to the screen, they are *rasterized*, which is when the graphics card takes the mathematical shape in memory and transforms it, such that it can be displayed using a limited number of pixels.
-This process is imperfect, no number of pixels will be able to draw a perfect circle.
+When shapes are drawn to the screen, they are *rasterized*, which is when the graphics card takes the mathematical shape in memory and transforms it so that it can be displayed using a limited number of pixels.
+This process is imperfect.
+No number of pixels will be able to draw a perfect circle.
 One artifact that can appear during this process is **aliasing**, which, in non-technical terms, is when lines appear "jagged":

 ![](https://learnopengl.com/img/advanced/anti_aliasing_zoomed.png)

 (Source: [learnopengl.com](https://learnopengl.com/Advanced-OpenGL/Anti-Aliasing))

-To address the unsightly nature of this issue, a number of remedies are available, the most appropriate of which is called [multi-sampled anti aliasing (MSAA)](https://www.khronos.org/opengl/wiki/Multisampling).
+To address the unsightly nature of this issue, a number of remedies are available, the most appropriate of which is called [multi-sampled anti-aliasing (MSAA)](https://www.khronos.org/opengl/wiki/Multisampling).
 User of mousetrap are not required to understand the algorithm behind it, only that it causes jagged edges to appear smoother.

 To enable MSAA, we provide an enum value of type [`AntiAliasingQuality`](@ref) to `RenderArea`s constructor: